 Memory is an active, subjective, intelligent reflection process of our previous experiences.

 Memory is related to learning but should not be confused with learning.
-There are three main processes involved in human memory:
+There are three main processes involved in human memory: Encoding, Storing and Retrieving.

 Encoding is the first process that the human memory puts in operation.
 The efficiency of learning, in general, depends on the efficiency of the encoding process.
 It is an active and selective process that depends on a number of factors.
 There are three types of factors that can influence encoding efficiency: